-There are many interesting ways to enhance your audience’s perception of you and your message.
-In fact, social psychologist, Dr. Heidi Grant Halvorson believes that people see you in different lenses: the trust, power, and ego lenses.
+There are interesting ways to enhance your audience’s perception of you and your message.
+Social psychologist Dr. Heidi Grant Halvorson believes that people see you in different lenses: the trust, power, and ego lenses.

-We’ve taken these three lenses of a first impression as an inspiration to help you jump-start your business presentation – all the way through to success.
+We’ve taken these as inspiration to help you jumpstart your business presentation—all the way to success.

 You don’t want your audience to perceive you as indecisive and unreliable.
-Draw people to listen to you by building your credibility and demonstrating warmth and competence.
+Draw people in by building your credibility, demonstrating warmth, and competence.

-Presentations that are built on trust have a competitive advantage in establishing strong business relationships.
+Presentations built on trust have a competitive advantage in establishing strong business relationships.

-Looking through this lens not only lands you a positive impression but also protects your brand reputation, increases customer loyalty and gains the respect of your competitors.
+Not only does this land you a positive impression, but this also protects your brand reputation, increases customer loyalty, and gains the respect of your competitors.

-This impression lens determines your worth to your audience.
+This impression lens determines your worth.
 Since people seek benefits they’ll get from your presentation, ask yourself: “What does my audience need to hear from me?”

 The ego lens lets your audience reflect on whether you’re proposing competition or an alliance.

 Don’t worry if they happen to see you as both friend and foe.
-Instead, treat it as a strategic way of making your business grow.
-If they see you as an ally, they’ll see something in you that they need, hence encouraging them to do business with you.
+Treat it as a strategic way of making your business grow.
+If they see you as an ally, they’ll see something in you that they need, hence, encouraging them to do business with you.

 If they see you as a foe, they’ll find strengths you have that they don’t have – which they also need, increasing their perception of you as the unbeatable expert in the industry.